suyuwithoutPainkillers/suyuwithoutPainkillers/README.md

-My Greatest Flaw & Greatest Strength: Unapologetically Ambitious
+My blessing and a curse: Unapologetically Ambitious

 > "I am not a product of rote memorization; I am a battle-ready problem solver."